tye-exe/EasyConfigurations/README.md

 The language format allows for the replacement of key-values (customizable) with the string representation of any lang response.

-On start up the code performs validation checks on the language & config files to ensure that every enum registered is present in the default files & that it can parsed as the chosen object.
+On start up the code performs validation checks on the language & config files to ensure that every enum registered is present in the default files & that it can be parsed as the chosen object.

 ___